 Establish a state-level moratorium on foreclosures.
 The federal measures to suspend foreclosures applied only to federally backed mortgages, and those measures have expired even though households are still struggling.
 Recessions over the past 20 years hit Michigan particularly hard compared to the rest of the nation, demonstrating a need for protections beyond those provided at the federal level.
 A state-level moratorium could cover all mortgages and, if enacted via legislation, could remain in effect as long as is necessary for families to regain their stability.

 Expand funding for eviction diversion and rental assistance and ensure manageable provisions for the repayment of rent arrearages to avoid a wave of evictions.
-The now-expired eviction moratoriums did not relieve tenants of their obligation to pay rent, and federal relief dollars to date will last only a few months.
+None of the various eviction moratoriums have relieved tenants of their obligation to pay rent, and federal relief dollars to date will last through the end of 2020.
 The state should prioritize rental assistance to the greatest extent possible in spending Michigan’s federal aid and dedicate additional resources to ensuring families don’t lose their housing before they get back on their feet.

 Continue to prioritize emergency housing needs in funding decisions.
-MDHHS will need additional resources to support local housing and homeless service providers in providing deposit and rental assistance, hotel/motel stays in communities lacking shelter capacity, and maintaining adequate staffing levels.
-Continued federal and state support is critical to meet the ongoing need, especially as enhanced unemployment benefits and eviction protections to date have been limited in scope and duration.
+MDHHS will need additional resources to support local housing and homeless service providers in providing deposit and rental assistance, hotel/motel stays and maintaining adequate staffing levels.
+Continued federal and state support is critical to meet the ongoing need, especially as enhanced unemployment benefits have expired and eviction protections to date have been limited in scope and duration.

 Ensure that homeless service providers have access to necessary medical and sanitary measures, as well as facilities for quarantining people who contract or are being tested for coronavirus.
 Shelter, outreach and street medicine staff are on the frontlines of the pandemic and should be prioritized along with healthcare providers to receive supplies such as gloves, masks, thermometers and sanitizers.
 Also, as shelters may have to increase the distance between beds and isolate individuals who present a health risk to others, resources to create more space, fund hotel/motel stays, and repurpose other facilities will be critical.